Y0Coss/docs-fork/pages/network/load_balancer/retrieve_servers_state/guide.en-gb.md

 ---
-title: Retrieve server health status
+title: "Retrieving server health status"
-universe: cloud
 excerpt: Retrieve server status
 updated: 2022-03-29
 ---

-## Presentation
+## Objective

-The OVH Load Balancer service acts by default as a proxy.
-That is to say that it distributes the load (requests) it receives between all the servers of the desired farm.
+The **OVHcloud Load Balancer** service acts by default as a proxy.
+It distributes the load (requests) it receives among all the servers in the desired farm.

 Each server can be configured for the load balancer to check its status frequently.

-Once a server is detected as "down", the load balancer no longer sends any data to it and distributes the load among the remaining servers.
+As soon as a server is detected as "unavailable" (unhealthy), the load balancer stops sending it data and distributes the load among the remaining servers.

-This can be practical in the case of server maintenance: you can take the server out of the farm, perform maintenance and then reintegrate it into the farm.
+This functionality is useful in the event of scheduled maintenance: the server is "taken out" of the farm, maintenance is performed, and then it is reintegrated into the farm.

-However, when a server is removed from the farm by the load balancer beyond our control, it can be interesting to know about it and why.
+However, when a server is "taken out" of the farm by the load balancer independently of our will, it is important to be informed and to know the reason.

-This tutorial explains how to know the health status of each server for each instance of your OVH Load Balancer.
+This tutorial explains how to find out the health status of each server for each instance of your **OVHcloud Load Balancer**.

-## Retrieve the health status of the servers
+## Requirements

+- Possess an [OVHcloud Load Balancer](/links/network/load-balancer) offer in your OVHcloud account.
+- Be logged into your [OVHcloud customer space](/links/manager).
+- Be connected to the [OVHcloud API](/links/api).
+- Possess a configured farm
+- Possess a configured *frontend*

+## Instructions

-### Via API
+### From the OVHcloud API

-In the API, server health status is available in the serverState table :
+In the API, the health status of the servers is available in the `serverState` table:

 > [!api]
 >